Methrat0n/Geoloc/README.md

 It will bring to life the needed database and start the web server.
 For more details on each one look in their respective directories.

+Obviously you need to have [Docker](https://docs.docker.com/engine/installation/linux/ubuntulinux/) and [Docker-Compose](https://docs.docker.com/compose/install/) install and runnig in you machine, as up-to-date as possible.

 #### android:

 Clone the repo and go to the AndroidApp directory.